-In April 2018, the unemployment rate1 in the tourism sector was at 5.1%, which is 0.8 percentage points lower than the rate reported in April 2017, and lower than the previous month (March 2018) when the unemployment rate stood at 6.4%.
+In April 2019, the unemployment rate1 in the tourism sector was at 5.5%, which is 0.4% higher than the rate reported in April 2018, but lower than the previous month (March 2019), when the unemployment rate stood at 6.0%.

-Except for Recreation & Entertainment and Travel Services, all tourism industry groups have reported lower unemployment rates than the same month last year (Table 1).
+With the exception of the Food & Beverage Services and Transportation industries, all tourism industry groups reported lower unemployment rates than the same month last year (Table 1).

-On a provincial basis, tourism unemployment rates ranged from 4.0% in Ontario to 19.5% in Prince Edward Island.
+On a provincial basis, tourism unemployment rates ranged from 3.8% in British Columbia to 12.5% in Prince Edward Island.

-The seasonally unadjusted unemployment rates for tourism in each province, except for Prince Edward Island, were below the rates reported for the provincial economy (Figure 1).
+The seasonally unadjusted unemployment rates for tourism in each province, with the exception of Nova Scotia, Quebec, Manitoba, and Saskatchewan, were below the rates reported for the provincial economy (Figure 1).